Laurence H. Tribe is the Carl M. Loeb University Professor and a constitutional law professor at Harvard University.

 There is undoubted emotional appeal in a call to arms organized around an aim as lofty as the elimination of the Second Amendment.
 Its very unattainability adds to its allure.
 I can’t deny feeling the pull of that appeal myself.
 But our shared goal is surely not just to make ourselves feel good about our audacious hopes, but also to protect our children from being ripped to shreds by bullets and terrorized by that prospect.

 Given that goal, our solemn obligation is to focus on the real obstacle to progress in gun regulation.
 That obstacle is not the Second Amendment but the addiction of lawmakers to the money of firearms manufacturers and other unimaginably wealthy funders.
 That, coupled with the gun lobby’s ability to mobilize single-issue gun rights voters, is set against the backdrop of a gun culture and national history that valorizes guns.
-None of those realities would be eliminated by erasing the Second Amendment’s 27 words from the Constitution.
+None of those realities would be eliminated by erasing the Second Amendment’s 27 words

 The rising generation’s mobilization of passionate voters ready to toss out lawmakers tethered to guns by a trail of dark money is the right antidote.
 “Vote them out” — a chant heard over and over in the recent marches — is a stirring call to action that conjures the same peace- loving image to change a country awash in guns as does the symbolic cry of “Repeal the Second Amendment.”
 And, despite its stirring appeal to some, the goal of erasing part of the Bill of Rights for the first time in 227 years is profoundly alarming to many and contributes to the divisions that have rendered our politics dysfunctional.